COVID -19: Is Nepal is safe from Novel Coronavirus?

 After returning from Nepal and you feel unwell.

-When you back to your country after travel, if you feel uneasy and unwell, then immediately consult with your personal doctor and tell them about our original travel plan.
-If you are in a place to do so, better hurry in front of time before making a meeting.
-Which will help the doctor to study about your symptoms?
+When you back to your country after travel, if you feel uneasy and unwell, then immediately consult with your personal doctor and tell them about your original travel plan.
+If you are in a place to do so, better hurry in front time before making a meeting.
+Which will help the doctor to study your symptoms?

 Visit Nepal 2020 and Corona Virus.

-Visit Nepal 2020 campaign is started by January 12th of 2020 by Nepal’s government to endorse tourism in Nepal.
-This campaign is open with a high aim, bringing about 2 million tourists in Nepal.
+The visit Nepal 2020 campaign is started on January 12th of 2020 by Nepal’s government to endorse tourism in Nepal.
+This campaign is open with a high aim, of bringing about 2 million tourists to Nepal.
 Experience-based tourism and the ultimate escapade that Nepal has to present is the primary showcase in 2020.
-From the remotest places to the urban landscapes of Nepal, every destination has its different contributions, and that’s something the visiting Nepal is about.
+From the remotest places to the urban landscapes of Nepal, every destination has its different contributions, and that’s something visiting Nepal is about.

 The crash of the coronavirus is already seen as February is the first month in which Chinese citizens travel.
 This is the best month in China, and with the administration ban and the spreading coronavirus is clear to impact the tourism industry of Nepal and throughout the whole world.